jugechengzi/WeiLiu.github.io/_pages/about.md

 - **Theory:** Causality, information theory.
 - **Applications:** Interpretability, natural language processing

-- My recent research has been concentrating on various issues related to large language models and causal theory.
+- My recent research has been concentrating on various issues related to large language models and causality.
 I am looking for collaboration partners, and interested individuals are welcome to contact me.